ibexa/documentation-developer/docs/dam/integration_with_dxp.md

 ## Enable OAuth Server

-Next, enable 0Auth Server authentication.
+Next, enable OAuth Server authentication.
 To do it, follow steps up to the [Client section](oauth_server.md).

 ## Integration with Platform.sh